-Just a week ago we were still lucky enough to have the possibility to move freely without any restrictions due to coronavirus situation… and we decided to visit a little village nearby in Priorat region: Siurana.
+Just a week ago we were still lucky enough to have the possibility to move freely without any restrictions due to coronavirus situation… and we decided for a day trip to Siurana, a little village nearby in Priorat region.

 It is often visited by tourists for its historical relevance, rock climbing conditions, and excellent views on the surrounding valley.
 The cliffs around the village are popular among climbers too due to the abundance of excellent climbs up.
 Next to the endless rocks and cliffs you can find in this tale village many medieval houses, villas out of stones, cobblestones narrow streets everywhere.
 Also a tiny shop with local goods and two restaurants are welcoming the tourists, out of one is functioning as a bar too with a big terrace in a cute square among the medieval stone walls.